Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Additional Experiments

-\rebuttal{In this section, we conduct some experiments to verify the reasonableness of using the early-stop training (50 epochs) method in the paper.
-The experimental results shown in~\cref{fig:ablation_early_stop} indicate that the loss and accuracy of the neural network almost not change from the 50th epoch to the 200th epoch under two different network settings: width = 32, depth = 4 and width = 64, depth = 8.
-Such results verify the rationality of our choice to run 50 epochs.}
+In this section, we conduct an experiment to assess the early-stopping technique that is frequently employed in neural network training.
+In our case, we consider stopping after 50 epochs.
+The experimental results shown in~\cref{fig:ablation_early_stop} indicate that the loss and accuracy of the neural network remain almost unchanged from the 50th epoch to the 200th epoch under two different network settings: width = 32, depth = 4 and width = 64, depth = 8.
+Therefore, we train the rest of the networks for 50 epochs in this work.